ABLEGO/beadsgalary/README.md

 # beadsgalary
-Made beads In different kinds to beautify kry
+Made beads In different kinds to beautify and looks good for our selfs